Darren Mack: Marriages

 In 1986 Mack married Debra Ashlock; they divorced in 1991 after having a son and daughter together.
-According to a 2006 article in The Union, this was Mack’s second marriage.
+According to a 2006 article in The Union, this was Mack's second marriage.

 Mack married Charla Sampsel on May 13, 1995.
 They had a daughter together and were also involved in raising his two children by his first (or second) marriage.
-In 1998 a billboard in Reno announced: "The Mack Family Presents: Darren Mack.
+In 1998, a billboard in Reno announced: "The Mack Family Presents: Darren Mack.
 1998 Father/Husband of the Year.
 A unanimous decision by his wife, Charla, and his three wonderful children."

 Charla filed for divorce on February 7, 2005, when their daughter was seven years old.
 Charla reportedly told a family friend after they separated, "He's out to get me and someday he will probably kill me."

 Events

-By 2006 the couple had separated and were going through acrimonious divorce proceedings.
+By 2006, the couple had separated and were going through acrimonious divorce proceedings.
 Charla Mack, aged 39, was found stabbed to death in her garage on June 12, 2006.
 A few hours later on the same day, Family Court Judge Weller was shot by a sniper, suffering serious injury.
 He had ordered an interim financial settlement that Mack reportedly resented.

-The estranged husband Darren Mack was soon identified as the chief suspect in both the crimes, because of their acrimonious divorce proceedings and his resentment about the financial settlement ordered.
+The estranged husband Darren Mack was soon identified as the chief suspect in both crimes, because of the couple's acrimonious divorce proceedings and his resentment about the financial settlement ordered.
 He became the subject of an international manhunt in June 2006 after being charged with these deaths.

 Judge Weller spent time recovering, and returned to his courtroom on August 16.

 According to a close friend, Mack was angry over the May divorce settlement issued by Judge Weller.
 In addition to child support (capped by state law at $849 per month), Darren Mack was ordered to pay $10,000 per month for spousal support and household expenses.
 Darren Mack's gross monthly income was approximately $44,000 (528,000/yr), while his wife had no income.

 Mack evaded police for 10 days, becoming the subject of a manhunt.
-He was featured on the Fox show America's Most Wanted and the FBI’s Most Wanted website.
+He was featured on the Fox show America's Most Wanted and the FBI's Most Wanted website.

 Mack was a hunter and sportsman.
 Records show he owned a .40-caliber Smith & Wesson handgun and a Bushmaster .223 semi-automatic rifle.
 Police said he possessed a federal firearms license and permit to carry a concealed weapon.
 A police search of his apartment found ammunition and bomb materials.

 On June 22, 2006, Mack surrendered to Mexican authorities after they surrounded him at a resort's pool in Puerto Vallarta.
 The following day he was flown to Dallas, Texas for booking, and returned to Reno, where he was booked into the Washoe County jail.
-Authorities located Mack’s rented silver Ford Explorer in Ensenada.
+Authorities located Mack's rented silver Ford Explorer in Ensenada.